provides a factory class which utilizes javax.net.SocketFactory interface,

 Send Frames

-Web socket frames can be sent by sendFrame method.
-Other sendXxx methods such as sendText are aliases of sendFrame method.
-All of the sendXxx methods work asynchronously.
+the sendXxx methods work asynchronously.
 However, under some conditions, sendXxx methods may block.
 See Congestion Control for details.

-Below are some examples of sendXxx methods.
-Note that in normal cases, you don't have to call sendClose method and sendPong method (or their variants) explicitly because they are called automatically when appropriate.
+of sendXxx methods.
+Note that in normal cases, you don't have to

 // Send a text frame.